Some hyperbolicity revisited and robust transitivity: Proof of Theorem

 \begin{rem} The construction in Lemma \ref{ejendim4} can be made with no restriction on the dimensions of the strong subbundles (which were one dimensional in the example above).
-Indeed, the contruction only uses the isotopy in dimension 2 we made in Lemma \ref{lemmixsub}, and the domination of the external strong subbundles. \end{rem}
+Indeed, the construction only uses the local isotopy in dimension 2 we made in Lemma \ref{lemmixsub}, and the domination of the external strong subbundles. \end{rem}